orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Header
 - [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail

+- [ ] Track program, rotation, ..., interface movements.
+Possibly replay at some accuracy.
+(Some directionality seen as temporal as to interface inputs.) ; causal histories.
+	- [ ] possible: log the things one might want to undo to, instead of logging the thing something currently is after applying something

 [[Project - Research towards Designs (2024)]]
 - Different OS & browsers - intercompile